 - 1. Electronic Discharge Monitoring Report (eDMR) Submission System. - (a) Discharge Monitoring Reporting Requirements.
 The permittee must electronically submit compliance monitoring data via the eDMR system.
 In regards to Standard Conditions Part I, Section B, #7, the eDMR system is currently the only Department approved reporting method for this permit. - (b) Programmatic Reporting Requirements.
-The following reports (if required by this permit) must be electronically submitted as an attachment to the eDMR system until such a time when the current or a new system is available to allow direct input of the data: - (1) Sludge/Biosolids Annual Reports; and - (2) Any additional report required by the permit excluding bypass reporting.
+The following reports (if required by this permit) must be electronically submitted as an attachment to the eDMR system until such a time when the current or a new system is available to allow direct input of the data: - (1) Sludge/Biosolids Annual Reports (if sludge is removed from the lagoon); and - (2) Any additional report required by the permit excluding bypass reporting.